LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/deploying-functions.md

 redirect_from:
   - function-as-a-service-deploying-functions.html
 ---

+<div class="important">Please note that deployed functions which are not invoked within the last 3 days, will be automatically stopped.
+However, during the first invocation the function will be started on-demand with a **delay of 8 seconds**.
+In order to prevent those functions to be stopped a [schedule](https://developers.liveperson.com/liveperson-functions-scheduled-invocations.html) can be created.</div>

 Now that you have created and edited the function, let's talk about how you can deploy it.
 We offer two deployment methods, although the second is simply a shortcut for the first.

 1. Using the "Create deployment" button in the **Deployments** section allows you to start deployment.
 Proceed by selecting a function you'd like to deploy.
 If you start typing the function's name, the filter functionality will automatically search the available functions and find the one you need.